 Goals of the Pact for Research and Innovation

 - Improving infrastructures for research

 Since 2005 the pact has guaranteed the basic funding and further development of the research institutions that are jointly funded by the Federal Government and the German states as well as the Deutsche Forschungsgemeinschaft.
 Now approved for the fourth consecutive time, the pact will continue until 2030: the Federal Government and the German states will increase basic institutional provision by 3 per cent per year.
 In total, this will see around 17 billion euros made additionally available for research.
 That provides security and room for the institutions’ further development.

-The Pact for Research and Innovation strengthens the major non-university research organisations and the German Research Foundation.
+The Pact for Research and Innovation involves the following organisations, which are jointly funded by the Federal Government and the German states:

 - Deutsche Forschungsgemeinschaft